Tonetfal/UE5FSM/Docs/Labels.md

 - **LABEL_NAME** - Part of the label that comes after `TAG_StateMachine_Label_`.
 - **...** - optional bool argument.
 It's the `bForceEvents` of the `GotoState()`.

+### EndState

+End the active state.
+If the call succeeds, this immediately terminates the label and the state it's called from.

+`END_STATE()`

 ### PushState

 Push a state at a specified label on top of the stack.
 If the call succeeds, this pauses the code execution for the